thejohnfreeman/redirectory/README.md

 conan remote add redirectory ${url}
 ```

-To publish, you need to authenticate to the server using a [GitHub Personal
+Second, you must authenticate to the server using a [GitHub Personal
 Access Token (PAT)][1].
 The server won't actually store this token[^1].
 It
 just echoes the token back to your Conan client, which stores it in your local
 cache and includes it with every authenticated request it makes to the server.